 Dynamic or changeable message signs can display different messages or information.
 Dynamic signage can display duplicates of standard signs and symbols while displaying updated information such as travel time.

-Three dynamic travel time signs would be placed at key decision points to direct trucks to the regional freeway system by showing travel times to key locations.
+Three dynamic travel time signs would be placed at key decision points to direct trucks to the regional freeway system by showing travel times to key locations in Ventura, Los Angeles and Santa Barbara Counties.